StageGuard/OsuMapSuggester/README.md

 It can analyze player's **aim**, **speed** and **accuracy** skills of his best performances and [PerformancePlus](https://syrin.me/pp+/) and other factors to infer what type of the player he is.

-Then it can recommend specific beatmaps for his shortcomings or other kind of beatmaps.
+Then it can recommend specific beatmap for his shortcomings or other kind of beatmap.

 **But currently none of the feature above is implemented, because it is still working in progress.
 XD**

-There are also other features:
+There are other features:

 - [ ] Analyze player's skills(main function).
-- [ ] Recommend specific beatmaps(main function).
+- [ ] Recommend specific beatmap(main function).
 - [x] Show your best performance picture.
 - [x] Best performance versus.
-- [x] Recalculate best performance if all full combo.
+- [x] Recalculate the best performance if all full combo.
 - [ ] ...

 ## How plugin process OAuth request and bind account